Guide to The Palm Beaches for The Jetsetter Stylish…

 Art aficionados come for the museums and stay for the shows.
 View extensive collections of American, Chinese, contemporary and European pieces at the Norton Museum of Art.
 Walk through the jungle-like Ann Norton Sculpture Gardens, where nine major sculptures are set amidst palms and tropical plants.
 Or take in a performance (concerts, comedy shows, ballets, operas and more) at the Kravis Center for the Performing Arts.

 It’s hard to beat West Palm Beach for family fun.
 Sitting side by side just south of downtown, the Palm Beach Zoo & Conservation Society and the Cox Science Center & Aquarium offer more up-close animal encounters and hands-on learning experiences.
+For families looking for an action-packed experience, Rapids Water Park features thrilling water slides and attractions.

 And, for a memorable day of outdoor activities, be sure to check out Visit Palm Beach.
 They are experts in guiding you through West Palm Beach and beyond, providing a wide range of recreational activities, tours, excursions, rentals, and events.
 From catamaran sightseeing and sunset cruises to jet skis, kayaks, paddleboards, snorkeling, biking, fishing, history and nature tours, they offer something for guests of all ages!